liusida/gym-codecraft/README.md

 The Python library `gymnasium`, which is the successor of the famous `gym`, is needed.

+We'll mostly use the clean and lightweight docker version [Alpine Linux](https://hub.docker.com/_/alpine/) for the tasks, but it'll be pulled automatically, no need to install in advance.

 # What to be expected?

 Running a task involves (1) pulling a specified docker Image, (2) creating a Volume as the agent's workspace, (3) running a Container in the background, (4) sending commands to the Container.

 Ending a task involves (1) stopping the Container, (2) leaving the Volume and the Image as it is.
 Overtime, Images, Volumes, Containers might be accumulated in Docker, please clean them as needed.

-We'll mostly use the clean and lightweight Alpine Linux.
+[An interesting review](docs/review.md) was written by gpt-4-0613, explaining the structure of this project.
+(This is one of the task in the curriculum.)

 # Running the demo